 There are some other excellent wordlists out there.

 Get some text fodder.
-This program can read mediawiki dumps (e.g. wikipedia snapshots), Google Ngrams files, and plain text files.
+This program can read mediawiki dumps (e.g. wikipedia snapshots), Google Ngrams files, plain text files, and Crossword Compiler word-list files.

 Put your wiki files in a directory.